Coeliacs for Coeliacs

 Due to a lack of information and experience, some emerging AOECS Member societies are struggling to provide sufficient support to their own members.
 This Working Group consists of representatives from established AOECS Members societies that have accumulated substantial experience in the runnning of patient organisations.
 The aim of the group is to narrow this gap in terms of sharing knowledge and expertise to ensure that coeliac patients across Europe receive the support they need.

-Over the past years, AOECS has funded several workshops to acheive this aim led by our Chair, Tunde Koltai, of the Hungarian coeliac society and our Treasurer, Dan Kühnau, of the German coeliac society.
+Over the past years, AOECS has funded several workshops to achieve this aim led by Tunde Koltai, of the Hungarian coeliac society and our Treasurer, Dan Kühnau, of the German coeliac society.

 Managing a gluten free diet at home can be challenging when first diagnosed, but being in control of one's own kitchen means one can ensure that only gluten free ingredients are used.
 One can also limit any possible cross-contamination with gluten by ensuring that cooking utensils and kitchen work surfcases are cleaned thoroughly.

 Eating out in a restaurant or any other catering establishment means that one must depend on the waiting and kitchen staff to be aware of the need to serve and prepare meals that are free of gluten.